gregjacobs/Angular-Architecture/testing/components-testing-only-the-controller.md

 ---
-title: "Testing: Components - The Old Way of Doing Things"
+title: "Testing: Components - Example of Problem with Testing Only the Controller"
 layout: page-with-nav
-permalink: /testing/components-the-old-way-of-doing-things/
+permalink: /testing/components-example-of-problem-with-only-testing-the-controller/
 comments: true
 ---

 As part of the [Testing Components]({{ site.baseurl }}/testing/components/) article, this is to demonstrate the problem with controller-only testing in a very short example.

-Here is a test for a component that only asserts against a controller property, rather than testing the component as a whole.
-The component itself here is broken, but the test passes:
+Here is a test for a component that only asserts against a controller property, rather than testing the component as a whole. **The component itself presented here is broken, but the test passes**:

 *app-display-exclamation-text.js*